ma6di/JobTrackr/RAILWAY-DEPLOYMENT-CHECKLIST.md

 - ✅ Added explicit OpenSSL 1.1 dependencies (`libssl1.1`)
 - ✅ Updated nixpacks.toml to use `openssl_1_1` package
 - ✅ Set `OPENSSL_CONF="/dev/null"` environment variable
+- ✅ **Downgraded Prisma to v5.18.0** for better compatibility
+- ✅ **DATABASE_URL confirmed working** (Railway shows "You have no tables")

+**🎯 FINAL SOLUTION NEEDED:**

+Since all standard fixes haven't resolved the OpenSSL issue, let's try the **Nuclear Option** - completely recreate the Railway service with a fresh deployment that should work from the start.

 **🎯 NEXT STEPS TO TRY:**